 Link-Belt said the new crane has a six-section 11.6 to 50 metre (38.3 to 164.1 ft) pin and latch formed boom.
-A two-piece 10.7 to 17.7 m (35 to 58 ft.) on-board offsettable fly with manual offsets at 0, 15, 30 and 45 degrees is also available.
-The fly boom has been designed to be erected by one person, with the aim of minimising work at height, with ground controls for fly assist and boom hoist cylinders, Link-Belt.
+It hasd a two-piece 10.7 to 17.7 m (35 to 58 ft.) on-board offsettable fly with manual offsets at 0, 15, 30 and 45 degrees.
+The fly boom has been designed to be erected by one person, with the aim of minimising work at height, with ground controls for fly assist and boom hoist cylinders.
 Two 4.9 m (16 ft) lattice insert extensions provide a maximum tip height of 79.8 m (261.7 ft).

 The six-speed transmission is powered by a Stage V/Tier IV compliant Cummins QSB 6.7L 232 hp (173 kW) diesel engine.
 A Tier III Cummins QSB 6.7L 240 hp (179 kW) diesel engine is also available.

 The axles are mounted to the carrier via a greaseless four-link suspension system.
 Routine service is aided by centralised electrical locations, remote mounted filters, and easy-access fluid checks, said Link-Belt.